Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Background and Related Work

-Research on software-level energy efficiency has produced a range of tools and methodologies for analyzing, predicting, and improving the energy behavior of programs.
-Early frameworks such as EACOF~\cite{Field2014} enabled applications to access power data at runtime, fostering awareness of energy use during development.
-Static and data-dependent analyses by Grech et al.~\cite{Grech2015} and Pallister et al.~\cite{Pallister2017} estimate energy consumption directly from program structure or input characteristics, while comparative studies such as Georgiou et al.~\cite{Georgiou2017} and Pereira et al.~\cite{Pereira2021} quantify how programming language choice influences energy efficiency.
-Complementary approaches examine reusable solutions for efficient design—such as energy-related software patterns~\cite{Rani2024,Feitosa2021}—and energy-aware debugging and testing frameworks for mobile and desktop applications.

-More recently, Guldner et al.~\cite{Guldner2024} proposed the Green Software Measurement Model, a standardized process for measuring software resource efficiency under representative user scenarios.
+More recently the research has also focused on aligning the methodology used when measuring, e.g., Mancebo et al.~\cite{Mancebo2021} and Guldner et al.~\cite{Guldner2024}.
+Mancebo et al. have focused on the procedure and documentation of the procedure and we follow the recommendations and provide the full information for our experiment in an open repository~\texttt{EUD-energy-model}\footnote{See \url{https://github.com/SustainableSoftware/EUD-energy-model.git}}.
+Guldner et al. propose a standardized process for measuring software resource efficiency under representative user scenarios.
 Their rationale is that meaningful and reproducible results require measurements grounded in realistic user interactions rather than synthetic benchmarks.
 This principle directly aligns with our methodological choice to evaluate energy consumption through end-to-end user flows across web services.

-While these works provide methodological foundations for measuring and improving software efficiency, their focus remains on optimizing or characterizing software behavior in isolation.
-Our study builds upon their measurement philosophy but applies it to a different objective: validating the accuracy of service-level reporting models on real-world services.